YouTransactor-SAS/mPOS-SDK-Android/README.md

 #### 6.3 Update

-During the life cycle of the terminal, the firmware could be updated (e.g To get bug fix, evolutions..etc), the contact and contactless configuration also could be updated.
+During the life cycle of the terminal, the firmware can be updated (e.g To get bug fix, evolutions..etc), the contact and contactless configuration also can be updated.
 The Terminal's documentation describes how these updates can be done and which RPC to use to do that.

 If you will use our MDM, this can be done transparently by calling first the `mdmCheckUpdate`  method to get the TMS configuration and compare it with current versions, then the `mdmUpdate`  to download & install the new binaries.